Paola Bassanese is an author and freelance writer. She is interested in healthy living, work/life balance, and the performing arts.

 Are you an entertainer looking to make some extra money?
 Could Cameo be a good way to make some extra cash?

 Cameo is a relatively new platform for bespoke online greetings (see Forbes’ profile).
 These come in the form of short selfie videos from anyone who is anyone in their niche, including YouTubers.

 Do we live in a celebrity-obsessed society?
-Great, that can be monetised.
-While the term “celebrity” can be used loosely, if you have a decent following the natural next step is to monetise it.
+Great, that can be monetized.
+While the term “celebrity” can be used loosely if you have a decent following the natural next step is to monetize it.

-Prices range from $1 to $2,500 – at the time of writing Olympian, reality TV star and LGBTQI+ campaigner Caitlyn Jenner is the most expensive celebrity to book at $2,500 per video (please note that prices may vary).
-As a side note, she is listed in the Featured, Athletes and Actors category as “icon”.
+Prices range from $1 to $2,500 – at the time of writing Olympian, reality TV star, and LGBTQI+ campaigner Caitlyn Jenner is the most expensive celebrity to book at $2,500 per video (note that prices may vary).
+She is listed in the Featured, Athletes, and Actors category as an “icon”.